 In July 2015, Town of Fort Erie officials were notified that the application for external infrastructure to accommodate the Canadian Motor Speedway and other industrial properties was not selected by the Province of Ontario for nomination to the Federal Government for the Small Communities Component of the Building Canada Fund.
 The application was to cover the construction costs for a watermain and sewer works to the Gilmore/Bowen Road property that would also allow for additional servicing of the Town’s Industrial Parklands.

 Despite the disappointment, CMS Partner & Executive Director, Azhar Mohammad continues to be determined to move CMS forward and is focused on working with IBI Group architects on the site plan.

 In March 2016, the Site Plan was submitted to the Town of Fort Erie for review.
 Current plans are to start 6 months of site alteration in 2017 which will include moving dirt and bedrock, to prepare the land for 20 months of construction.
-With only the remaining municipal development processes in front of us, CMS is on track to be completed as a facility by the end of 2019.
+With only the remaining municipal development processes in front of us, CMS is on track to be completed as a facility by 2020.

 The continuing development approval processes are as follows:

 - Site Plan Approval, Agreement & Holding Zone Removal – Town of Fort Erie

 - Watershed permits – Niagara Peninsula Conservation Authority

 - Building Permits – Town of Fort Erie

 - Road & Servicing permits – Niagara Region